xiaoyuin/MensaPlusKit-dart/README.md

 # mensapluskit

-A library for Dart developers.
+A small dart library to access the latest menus of all student canteens in Dresden.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).